• Skip to primary navigation

 Serving suggestions

-I love serving this with some dal makhani (black lentils cooked gently in a creamy gravy and spices) and mixed vegetable pulao.
+At home, we love it paired with dal makhani (black lentils simmered in a creamy, spiced gravy) and a simple vegetable pulao.

-Vegetable pulao, dal makhani, lacha pyaz served in a round grey bowl with cucumber raita on the side.
+Vegetable pulao, dal makhani, onion lacha are served in a round grey bowl with cucumber raita on the side.

-Palak paneer, masala onions and flatbread served on a plate.
+Palak paneer, spiced onions salad and flatbread served on a plate.

 Frequently Asked Questions